-20See 17 U.S.C.A. § 512(c).
+$^{^{20}}$ See 17 U.S.C.A. § 512(c).

-and inform subscribers and account holders22 of a policy of terminating the accounts or subscriptions of repeat infringers, in appropriate circumstances, and accommodate and not interfere with "standard technical measures."23 If a service provider fails to meet these threshold requirements it will be ineligible for any of the safe harbors.
+old requirements.21 It must adopt, reasonably implement and inform subscribers and account holders22 of a policy of terminating the accounts or subscriptions of repeat infringers, in appropriate circumstances, and accommodate and not interfere with "standard technical measures."23 If a service provider fails to meet these threshold requirements it will be ineligible for any of the safe harbors.
 Further, the DMCA only limits a service provider's liability as of the date the service provider began complying with the statute.24

-For the user storage and information location tools25 safe harbors (and in limited circumstances the caching26 safe harbor), a service provider also must designate an agent to receive a special type of statutory demand letter called a notification of claimed infringement (referred to in this section of the treatise as a notification, or more colloquially as a DMCA notice) and expeditiously disable access to or remove material or activity (or links) identified as infringing in substantially complying notifications.27 Failing to respond to a substantially complying notification may make a service provider ineligible for the safe harbor for the material identi-
+For the user storage and information location tools25 safe harbors (and in limited circumstances the caching26 safe harbor), a service provider also must designate an agent to receive a special type of statutory demand letter called a notification of claimed infringement (referred to in this section of the treatise as a notification, or more colloquially as a DMCA notice) and expeditiously disable access to or remove material or activity (or links) identified as infringing in substantially complying notifications.27 Failing to respond to a substantially complying notification may make a service